nahuhs/Shuhan-Zhang-Portfolio/blackpink-youtube-follower.md

 **The intended audience for this**: Probably Blackpink fans?
 Or people who love KPOP I guess.
 I'm not quite into this data visualization.
 I don't listen to their songs that much.
 But they are popular, and I just know them.

 **Anything you would change or do differently**: Probably change the title I guess.
-I don't really see the "expoentially growing" trend here.
+I don't really see the "exponentially growing" trend here.
 Or maybe because the data is only limited to 2020?

 - Student B, mid 20's